The best Verizon MVNO carriers: our top picks

 Why you can trust Android Central

-Verizon's network is a solid choice for any prepaid carrier, all thanks to its reliable coverage and constantly improving 5G network.
-Coverage gaps are often more pronounced on prepaid carriers as they generally don't have access to roaming agreements, so it's always a good idea to make sure you're on the strongest possible network for your area.
-With these best Verizon MVNO carriers, you can use most of the best Android phones, such as the brand-new Samsung Galaxy S25 Ultra, without any effort.
+Verizon's network is an excellent choice for just about any prepaid carrier, thanks to its reliable coverage and constantly improving 5G network.
+Coverage gaps are often more pronounced on prepaid carriers as they usually don't have access to roaming agreements, so it's always a good idea to make sure that you're on the strongest possible network for your area.
+With these best Verizon MVNO carriers, you can use most (if not all) of the best Android phones, like the Samsung Galaxy S25 Ultra, without any effort.

 - MVNO deals: Mint Mobile | Visible | Boost | Tello | Cricket Wireless